Karac-POZ/CRM/README.md

 ### Technical Details:

 *   **Frontend**: Built with HTML5, CSS3, and JavaScript (React.js) for a responsive and user-friendly interface.
-*   **Backend**: Utilizes Flask, a Python-based microframework, for efficient API management and data processing.
+*   **Backend**: Utilizes Django, a Python-based framework.
 Database interaction is managed through the `psycopg2` library for seamless integration with PostgreSQL.
 *   **Database**: Leverages PostgreSQL for robustness and scalability in production environments.